fernandocallejasr/Helicopter-Performance-Hover/README.md

-# Performance in Hover anf forward flight of a Helicopter
+# Performance in Hover and forward flight of a Helicopter

 ---